lyhue1991/eat_tensorflow2_in_30_days/Chapter2-1.md

 Program = Data Structure + Algorithm

-TensorFlow Program = Data Structure in Tensor + Algorithm in Graph
+TensorFlow Program = Data Structure of Tensor + Algorithm in Graph

 Tensor and graph are key concepts of TensorFlow.